-RISE Learning Center policy of school attendance regarding contagious medical conditions (i.e. ringworm, lice, pink eye, flu, etc.) is below:
+RISE Learning Center policy of school attendance regarding contagious medical conditions (i.e. pink eye (for elementary), flu, COVID-19, etc.) is below:

 A statement must be on file including the following information for a student to return:

 - 1. Treatment plan, medication and duration. - 2.
 Permission to attend school-stating that the condition is not contagious. - 3.
 Physician's signature and date.